-The Quayside Group has a majority shareholding in the Port of Tauranga.
 The Quayside Group and Council deem maintaining a majority shareholding in the Port of Tauranga as strategically important, as well as providing long-term financial security.
 The Port of Tauranga continues to provide the Quayside Group and Council with dividend returns and capital growth.
 The Quayside Group is a long term investor in Port of Tauranga and must maintain a majority shareholding in accordance with Council policy.
-The Quayside Group cannot go below a majority shareholding without the consent of Council.
+The Quayside Group cannot go below a majority shareholding without the endorsement from Council.